 Professor Adrienne Brungess is a proud McGeorge alumna ('96) who joined the McGeorge School of Law faculty in 2002.
 She teaches in the law school's distinctive legal writing program, Global Lawyering Skills (GLS), and teaches popular alternative dispute resolution and negotiation courses.
 Because of her extensive background in ADR and negotiation, Professor Brungess' students gain comprehensive skills in processes and techniques in a simulation- focused curriculum.
-As a valued member of the legal writing faculty, Professor Brungess has helped earn the law school's GLS program a national reputation as being the "most significant integration of international and comparative law in a legal writing program to date."
+As a valued member of the legal writing faculty, Professor Brungess has helped earn the law school's GLS program a top 20 spot in U.S. News ranking of Best Legal Writing Program and a national reputation as being the "most significant integration of international and comparative law in a legal writing program to date.”

 Professor Brungess credits her time in practice for giving her significant experience in client interviewing and counseling, dispute resolution, discovery, litigation, complex project management, and development of professional identity.
-This professional experience also contributes to the skills and techniques she is able to impart to her students, and to the success of the students she coaches in the law school's top ranking moot court program where she has coached top performing McGeorge advocacy teams for three years.
+This professional experience also contributes to the skills and techniques she is able to impart to her students, and to the success of the students she coaches in the law school's top-ranking moot court program.
 Additionally, she frequently supervises student law review articles and directed research projects.

-In addition to teaching and coaching, Professor Brungess is a member of the law school's US Russia Foundation for Economic Advancement and the Rule of Law (USRF) exchange, which provides grants to Russian and U.S. organizations in support of entrepreneurial, business, intellectual property and innovation exchanges.
+In addition to teaching and coaching, Professor Brungess participated the law school's US Russia Foundation for Economic Advancement and the Rule of Law (USRF) exchange, which provides grants to Russian and U.S. organizations in support of entrepreneurial, business, intellectual property and innovation exchanges.
 To date, the law school's legal education exchange program has hosted eight Russian law professors to learn best practice techniques for interactive and experiential teaching.
-As part of this program, Professor Brungess will travel to Moscow in 2017 to share her expertise in coaching moot court competition teams, as well experiential teaching methods with our Russian professor partners.
+As part of this program, Professor Brungess traveled to Moscow to share her expertise in coaching moot court competition teams, as well experiential teaching methods with our Russian professor partners.